5 Communication Tips for Organizational Change Management

 — May 8th, 2019

 Few employees relish major change.
-A person’s ego is tied up with their job competence, and when the role, the tasks of the job or the organization itself transform beyond all recognition, that’s profoundly unsettling.
+A person’s identity and ego are tied up with their job competence, and when the role, the tasks of the job or the organization itself transform beyond all recognition, that's profoundly unsettling.

-Enter organizational change management, something that goes far beyond this one article, but that must be recognized for the critical discipline it is.
-If your organization is facing significant changes, embrace change management from the beginning and you’ll increase your chances of success.
-Here are five change management tips it’s important to keep in mind.
+If your organization is facing significant changes, you as a communicator need to embrace change management from the beginning to increase your chances of success.
+Here are five change management tips that are important to keep in mind.